plotly/dash-docs/dash_docs/chapters/dash_enterprise/migration_guide/intro.md

 prepare your application's code with the necessary files required to deploy your Dash app.

-This guide aimed at user who already have Dash apps running locally.
+This guide aimed at users who already have Dash apps running locally.
 If you haven't already created a Dash app yet, we recommend trying out Dash Enterprise Sample Apps & Templates.
 Every sample app and template is deploy ready and contains all of the necessary configuration files.